RubixML/Server/README.md

 ### REST Server
 JSON based Representational State Transfer (REST) server over HTTP and HTTPS.

-> **Note**: This server implements its own networking stack (TCP, HTTP, etc.) so that it can be run without the need for additional networking components such as Nginx or Apache.

 #### Parameters:
 | # | Param | Default | Type | Description |
 |--|--|--|--|--|